invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

 The below tables lists the parameters accepted by the Bicep template.

 ## Top-level parameters
+Resource-independent parameters that affect all resources in the deployed resource group.

 | Parameter                              | Required | Default             | Description                       |
 | -------------------------------------- | :------: | ------------------- | --------------------------------- |